-Female students in the IEAP program are guaranteed hostel accommodation in Hope Tower, the on-campus women’s hostel.
-FCC also has five on-campus hostels for male students.
-However, demand is very high and there are limited places for IEAP male students.
-The earlier a student applies for hostel accommodation, the greater his chance of obtaining a place.
+FCC has five on-campus hostels for male students and one (Hope Tower) for female students.
+Demand is very high and there are limited places, so the earlier an IEAP student applies for hostel accommodation, the greater his or her chance of obtaining a place.

-- How can I contact the IEAP department?
+- How can I contact the ELP about the IEAP program?

-Office: Room 245, Business & Social Science Building Extension, Forman Christian College.
+Office: Room E-245, Business & Social Sciences Building Extension

 Mobile: (0321) 8401564